|Date:||Friday June 8, 2018|

 At the end of the course, participants will be able to:

-Method of Teaching: Lecture/discussion
+Method of Teaching: Hands on

 The University of Nebraska Medical Center College of Dentistry Office of Continuing Education is an ADA CERP Recognized Provider.